thephpleague/oauth2-server/auth-server-which-grant.md

 $server->addGrantType($passwordGrant);
 ~~~

-When this grant is implemented the client itself will ask the user for their username and password (as opposed to being redirected to an IdP authorisation server to authenticate) and then send these to the authorisation server along with the client’s own credentials.
+When this grant is implemented the client itself will ask the user for their username and password (as opposed to being redirected to an IdP authorization server to authenticate) and then send these to the authorization server along with the client’s own credentials.
 If the authentication is successful then the client will be issued with an access token.

 This grant is suitable for trusted clients such as a service’s own mobile client (for example Spotify’s iOS app).
-You could also use this in software where it’s not easy to implement the authorisation code - for example we bolted this authorisation grant into [OwnCloud](http://owncloud.org/) so we could retrieve details about a user that we couldn’t access over LDAP from the university’s Active Directory server.
+You could also use this in software where it’s not easy to implement the authorization code - for example we bolted this authorization grant into [OwnCloud](http://owncloud.org/) so we could retrieve details about a user that we couldn’t access over LDAP from the university’s Active Directory server.

 ## Client credentials grant  ([section 4.4](http://tools.ietf.org/html/rfc6749#section-4.4))